 Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
-For instance, you might describe your character as a "Level 8 Elf Wizard with Boots of Butt-Kicking, a Staff of Napalm, and the Kneepads of Allure."
+For instance, you might describe your character as "a Level 8 elf wizard with the Boots of Butt-Kicking, Pointy Hat of Power, and Huge Rock."

-Level: This is a measure of how generally buff and studly you are.
+Level: This is a measure of how buff and studly you are.
 When the rules or cards refer to your Level, capitalized, they mean this number.

 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell Items to buy levels (see Items).
+You can also sell Items to buy levels.

 You lose a level when a card says you do.
-Your Level can never go below l.
+Your Level can never go below 1.
 However, your combat strength can be negative, if you get hit by a Curse or suffer some other kind of penalty.

 Class: Characters may be Warriors, Wizards, Thieves, or Clerics.
 If you have no Class card in front of you, you have no class.
-Yeah, I know, we did that one already.

-Each Class has special abilities, shown on the cards.
-You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.
-Some Class abilities are powered by discards.
-You may discard any card, in play or in your hand, to power a special ability.
+Each Class has special abilities that you gain the moment you play its card in front of you and lose as soon as you discard that card.